AxDSan/smile-less-donate-less/README.md

 # Smile Less, Donate Less :)

 **Smile Less, Donate Less :)** is a lightweight browser extension built in JavaScript, HTML, and CSS.
-The extension captures any Smile.Amazon.com URL requests browsed to by the user and instead sends the browser to the Amazon main website (https://smile.amazon.com).
-AmazonSmile is Amazon's charity program for non-profit organizations.
-For every purchase through AmazonSmile, and it has turned out to be (at least for me) very invasive and annoying! up to the point that I cannot go to amazon, even when using a special tag/query at the end of an url (smd-noredirect) which is supposed to bypass the smile domain.
+The extension captures any Smile.Amazon.com URL requests browsed to by the user and instead sends the browser to the Amazon main website.
+AmazonSmile is Amazon's charity program and it has turned out to be (at least for me) very invasive and annoying! up to the point that I cannot go to amazon, even when using a special tag/query at the end of an url (smd-noredirect) which is supposed to bypass the smile domain.

 So in my desperation to NOT DONATE ANYTHING and Amazon shovinig down my throat, I found this useful chrome extension and made it my own.